9 Different Types of Violins and Their Uses

 The Hardanger Fiddle hails from Norway, where it is referred to as a national instrument.

 Its modern design is similar to that of a violin, but it has 8 or 9 strings instead of the 4 strings of a violin.
-Four of the strings are played in the manner of a violin, while the rest resonate.
+Four of the strings are played like a violin, while the rest resonate.

 A Hardanger Fiddle varies from a violin in appearance because it is composed of thinner wood.